solana-foundation/solana-improvement-documents/proposals/0148-stake-program-move-instructions.md

 stake from a user's stake accounts U1 -> U2 from validator V1 to validator V2
 may proceed:

-* `MoveStake` the `amount` of stake from the user stake account U1 to a "transient" inactive account T holding sufficient lamports for rent exemption and minimum delegation.
+* `MoveStake` the `amount` of stake from the user stake account U1 to an inactive account T holding sufficient lamports for rent exemption.
 T instantly becomes a second active stake account delegated to V1 with `amount` stake.
 * `Deactivate` T and wait an epoch.
 * `DelegateStake` T to V2 and wait an epoch.
-T becomes an active stake account delegated to V2 with `amount + minimum_delegation` stake.
+T becomes an active stake account delegated to V2 with `amount` stake.
-* `MoveStake` the `amount` stake from T to U2. `Deactivate` T to return it to its initial state.
-Stake has moved from U1 to U2 with no outside lamports required and no new undelegated lamports in delegated stake accounts.
+* `MoveStake` the `amount` stake from T to U2.
+T returns to its initial inactive state.
+Stake has moved from U1 to U2 with no outside lamports required and no new undelegated lamports becoming trapped in delegated stake accounts.

 The motivation for `MoveLamports` is to enable housekeeping tasks such as reclaiming lmaports from `Merge` destinations.